E-B-Jagodinski/Chedr/README.md

 A personal finance tracking application built with Python and Dash.
 Chedr ingests transaction CSVs from multiple bank accounts, categorizes spending automatically, and visualizes monthly expenses against your budget and historical averages.

+Developed with help from Claude...I'm not a front-end guy.

 ---

 ## Screenshots